wkumari/draft-vandergaast-edns-client-subnet/README.md

    and SHOULD be cached accordingly.
 If the option was not included in a query, it MUST NOT be included in the response.

-   The FAMILY and SOURCE NETMASK in the response MUST match those in the request.
-The first SOURCE NETMASK bits of the ADDRESS in the response MUST match those in the request, even if fewer bits were used to form the response.
-Echoing back the address and netmask helps to mitigate certain attack vectors, as described in Section 10.
+   The FAMILY and SOURCE PREFIX-LENGTH in the response MUST match those in the request.
+The first SOURCE PREFIX-LENGTH bits of the ADDRESS in the response MUST match those in the request, even if fewer bits were used to form the response.
+Echoing back the address and prefix length helps to mitigate certain attack vectors, as described in Section 10.

-   The SCOPE NETMASK in the reply indicates the netmask of the network for which the answer is intended.
+   The SCOPE PREFIX-LENGTH in the reply indicates the network for which the answer is intended.

-   A SCOPE NETMASK value longer than the SOURCE NETMASK indicates that the address and netmask provided in the query was not specific enough to select a single, best response.
-The ADDRESS MUST be extended to SCOPE NETMASK significant bits to indicate the network for which it is optimal, but the Recursive Resolver SHOULD still provide the result as the answer to the triggering client request even if the client is in a different address range.
+   A SCOPE PREFIX-LENGTH value longer than the SOURCE PREFIX-LENGTH indicates that the address and prefix-length provided in the query was not specific enough to select a single, best response.
+The ADDRESS MUST be extended to SCOPE PREFIX-LENGTH significant bits to indicate the network for which it is optimal, but the Recursive Resolver SHOULD still provide the result as the answer to the

-   Conversely, a shorter SCOPE NETMASK indicates that more bits than necessary were provided, and the answer is suitable for a broader range of addresses.